When they cross the vale of tears,

 and even the rain will fill it with blessings;

-Of all the series premiered this November Valley of Tears by HBO and Israeli public television is by far the one that poses historical and present political questions in the most open way.
+Of all the series premiered this November, Valley of Tears by HBO and Israeli public television is by far the one most openly posing historical and present political questions.

-It does so in the context of a hyper-realistic representation of the fighting in northern Israel during the Yom Kippur war which would be worthy of comment in itself because of the way it deals with issues such as fraternization, relations between soldiers, or nationalism.
+It does so in the context of a hyper-realistic representation of the fighting in northern Israel during the Yom Kippur war, a representation which would be worthy of comment in itself because of the way it deals with issues such as fraternization, relations between soldiers, or nationalism.

 The synthesis of heroism and self-deception, or the overcoming of it, would be the battle of the Valley of Tears which is how the Israeli media titled the battles against the Syrian army between the Lebanese border and the Golan, which are those described in the series.

 However, despite the reference to Marx, what the series claims is not a material critique of the class structure of Israel-Palestine.
-On the contrary, it introduces identity politics, marginal at the time as the most significant expression of the moment, and presents the division between Mizrahim and Sephardim on the one hand and Ashkenazim on the other, as the alleged main contradiction in the Israel of the time.
+On the contrary, it introduces identity politics -which were marginal at the time- as the most significant expression of the moment, and presents the division between Mizrahim and Sephardim on the one hand and Ashkenazim on the other, as the alleged main contradiction in the Israel of the time.

 Mizrahim, Sephardim and Ashkenazim

 Original poster of the HBO series with some of the main characters.
 All the Ashkenazim have been removed except Dafna.